VKS737: History

-The use of HF between outback travellers goes back many years, based on Royal Flying Doctor Service frequencies such as 5300, 5360 & 5410 kHz.
+The use of HF between Outback travellers goes back many years, based on Royal Flying Doctor Service (RFDS) frequencies such as 5300, 5360 and 5410 kHz.

-“Mobile Outpost” licences allow the use of RFDS frequencies outside of base hours; however increasing numbers of users concerned the RFDS who in 1992 requested the Department of Transport and Communication (now ACMA) to limit the general use of their frequencies.
+“Mobile Outpost” licenses allow the use of RFDS frequencies outside of base hours; increasing numbers of users concerned the RFDS, which, in 1992, requested the Department of Transport and Communications to limit the general use of their frequencies.

-Mid 1992: Dept. of Transport and Communications contacted the SA Toyota Landcruiser Club (TLCC) regarding creating a network to allow members to communicate with each other and bases.
+Mid-1992: Department of Transport and Communications contacted the SA Toyota Landcruiser Club (TLCC) regarding creating a network to allow members to communicate with each other and bases.

-Submissions were lodged by Colin Brown and Jeff Francis from TLCC and a submission and licence application were lodged by Steve Johnston on behalf of the SA Association of Four-Wheel Drive Clubs (SAAFWDC).
+Submissions were lodged by Colin Brown and Jeff Francis from TLCC and a submission and license application were lodged by Steve Johnston on behalf of the SA Association of Four-Wheel Drive Clubs (SAAFWDC).

 Colin Brown is still actively involved as a show volunteer.

-November 1993: The first VKS-737 Radio Network licence was issued and a base station established at Hilton in South Australia.
+November 1993: The first VKS-737 Radio Network license was issued, and a base station was established at the Hilton in South Australia.

 The Network, managed by Steve Johnston the Radio Officer of the SAAFWDC, was only available for use by members of South Australian 4WD Clubs.

-March 1994: The Network was placed under the control of Steve Johnston, the Radio Officer of the Australian National Four Wheel Drive Council (ANFWDC), for use by members of 4WD Clubs Australia wide affiliated with ANFWDC via the state 4WD associations.
+March 1994: The network was placed under the control of Steve Johnston, the Radio Officer of the Australian National Four Wheel Drive Council (ANFWDC), for use by members of 4WD Clubs Australia-wide affiliated with ANFWDC via the state 4WD associations.